eric60/YouTube-Book/README.md

 ## To Run
 * In root type `npm start`
-* Any time changing js compile to js with `tsc` then nodemon will restart server automatically.
+* Type `tsc` in appropiate directory to compile ts to js.
+Nodemon will restart server automatically.

 ## To compile
 Compile server files